LogME: Practical Assessment of Pre-trained Models for Transfer Learning: Introduction

 Despite its practical significance, there is limited guidance on task adaptive pre-trained model selection.
 Based on NCE~\cite{tran_transferability_2019}, \citet{nguyen_leep:_2020} recently studied the problem when both the pre-train task and the downstream task are classification.
 They construct an empirical predictor by estimating the joint distribution over the pre-trained and target label spaces and take the performance of the empirical predictor (LEEP) to assess pre-trained models.
 Though being fast, prior methods are not accurate and are specialized for transferring supervised pre-trained models to classification.
 They cannot apply to either contrastive pre-trained models~\cite{he_momentum_2020,chen_simple_2020}, unsupervised pre-trained language models~\cite{devlin_bert:_2019, liu_roberta:_2019}, or regression tasks.

 Table~\ref{tab:applicability} shows the applicability of pre-trained model selection methods.
-Prior to this paper, for most of ($4$ out of $5$) commonly used transfer learning settings, task adaptive pre-trained model selection does not have a decent solution.
+Prior to this paper, for most ($4$ out of $5$) transfer learning settings, task adaptive pre-trained model selection does not have a decent solution.

 To provide a general method for pre-trained model selection in various settings, we consider the features extracted by pre-trained models, thus being agnostic to how models are pre-trained.
-The maximum evidence (marginalized likelihood) of labels given extracted features is calculated, providing a general probabilistic approach that is applicable to classification or regression tasks.
+The maximum value of label evidence (marginalized likelihood) given extracted features is calculated, providing a general probabilistic approach that is applicable to both classification and regression tasks.
 Finally, the logarithm of maximum evidence (LogME) is used to assess pre-trained models for transfer learning.
 The maximum evidence is less prone to over-fitting~\cite{bishop_pattern_2006}, and its humongous computational cost is dramatically reduced by our carefully designed algorithm.

 The contributions of this paper are two-fold: \begin{itemize} \item We propose LogME for task adaptive pre-trained model selection, and develop a fast algorithm to accelerate the computation.
-LogME is easy to interpret and is extremely fast, reducing the wall-clock time by over $3000\times$ compared to brute-force fine-tuning. \item We extensively validate the generality and superior performance of LogME on \emph{$14$ pre-trained models} and \emph{$17$ downstream tasks}, covering various pre-trained models (supervised pre-trained and unsupervised pre-trained), downstream tasks (classification and regression), and modalities (vision and language). \end{itemize}
+LogME is easy to interpret and is extremely efficient.
+It brings at most $3000\times$ speedup in wall-clock time and requires just $1\%$ memory footprint, characterizing itself as the first practical method for assessing pre-trained models in various transfer learning settings. \item We extensively validate the generality and superior performance of LogME on \emph{$22$ pre-trained models} and \emph{$17$ downstream tasks}, covering various pre-trained models (supervised pre-trained and unsupervised pre-trained), downstream tasks (classification and regression), and modalities (vision and language). \end{itemize}